 The Hyde Herbarium collection is comprised primarily of plants from the Washington Park Arboretum, horticulturally significant plants, and invasive plants.
-The collection is currently over 23,000 pressed plant specimens.
-We are continually expanding the collection through active collecting by our volunteers and by trading with other herbaria.
+The collection is currently over 24,000 pressed plant specimens.
+We continually expand the collection through active collecting by our volunteers and by trading with other herbaria.

 The majority of collecting takes place in the Washington Park Arboretum, around the gardens of the Center for Urban Horticulture, in the perennial borders of the Bellevue Botanic Gardens, at the Rhododendron Species Garden, in the Miller Botanical Garden, as well as in the Union Bay Natural Area for native plants.
 The herbarium also has over 500 specimens from the UW Botany Greenhouse collection.
 This includes a variety of tropical ferns, carnivorous pitcher plants, giant lilies, and colorful orchids.